 Configure the following:

 Login Polling Timeout.
 Enter the time, in milliseconds, between retries when polling for servers.
 Each server is sent a login request packet in sequence.
-The first server that responds is used.
+The first responding server is used.
 This time-out simply defines how often to retry the single available server with the initial login request.
 This time-out defines how quickly the round-robin routine switches from one server to the next, in trying to find an active server.
 The valid range is from 1,000 milliseconds to 60,000 milliseconds.

 Login General Timeout.
-Enter the time-out, in milliseconds, for all login associated packets, except the initial login polling time-out.
+Enter the time-out, in milliseconds, for all login associated packets.
+Do not include the initial login polling time-out.
 The valid range is from 1,000 milliseconds to 60,000 milliseconds.

 Click OK to save your changes.